arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 The algorithm hinges on the idea of a "fragment of the MST".
 It relies on this property of MSTs:
 - *If F is a fragment of an MST M, then joining the node of the other end of the minimum weight "outgoing" edge will yield yet another fragment of M.* Here, "outgoing" is defined as an edge which connects (any node in) the fragment to a node that is _not_ part of the fragment.

 The algorithm initially starts out by assigning *each node to a fragment of its own*.
 It then proceeds to to follow a set of steps to ***merge the fragments*** *over and over again*, until there is only **one** fragment left.
 The final fragment is equal to the MST for the graph.
+Additionally, each fragment has a property called its *level* which determines what kind of merge process occurs between two fragments.
+There are two kinds of merges: _absorptions_ and *level-augmenting merges*.

+The steps followed by the aglorithm are:

+0. Initially, all fragments are at level 0 and contain just the one node.
+Additionally, all nodes are _sleeping_ at first.
+1. A node has to be woken up before it can do anything.
+A nicety of the GHS algorithm is that there are no restriction whatsoever on the wakeup process.
+One may opt, if necessary, to wake up all nodes immediately; or alternatively wake up just one single node.
+In the course of the algorithm, all nodes will eventually be owken up.
+Other operations in the algorithm result in other nodes waking up.
+2. Every fragment finds its *minimum weight outgoing edge* and send a **Connect** request over it.
+3.

  The following diagram (from Guy Flysher and Amir Rubinshtein's version of the GHS paper) depicts the fragment *absorption* and *merge* processes: